 From the annual report

-The Northern Federation of Colored Women’s Clubs operated the Fannie Wall Home until 1941 when it was incorporated as an independent organization.
+The Northern Federation of Colored Women’s Clubs operated the Fannie Wall Home until 1941, when it was incorporated as an independent organization.
 At that time, it was the only home in California that primarily cared for African-American children.

-The home was admitted as an agency of the Community Chest-United crusade in 1923
+The home was admitted as an agency of the Community Chest-United Crusade in 1923

-Fannie Wall was elected the first president and served for over twenty years as the head of the 21 board of directors.
+Fannie Wall was elected the first president and served for over twenty years as the head of the 21-member board of directors.
 She succeeded Mrs. Lydia Smith Ward, whom Mrs. Chlora Hayes Sledge followed in the 1940s.

-The home was managed by a Board of Directors mainly consisting of members of the Northern Federation of Colored Women’s Clubs, a community advisory committee, and an executive director who oversaw its day-to-day operations.
+The home was managed by a Board of Directors, primarily composed of members of the Northern Federation of Colored Women’s Clubs, a community advisory committee, and an executive director who oversaw its day-to-day operations.

-The Board of Directors of the Fanny Wall Home – Chlora Hays Sledge, President, center-left.Courtesy The African American Museum and Library Oakland
+The Board of Directors of the Fanny Wall Home – Chlora Hays Sledge, President, center-left.Courtesy The African American Museum and Library, Oakland

-Girls with fans at the Fannie Wall Home in the 1940s.Courtesy The African American Museum and Library Oakland
+Girls with fans at the Fannie Wall Home in the 1940s.Courtesy The African American Museum and Library, Oakland

 Fundraising

-The home received funding from various sources, including rent from an apartment in Berkeley donated by Josephine Sutton, Community Chest, and the Dreiser Trust, and fundraising events coordinated by the home.
+The home received funding from various sources, including rent from an apartment in Berkeley donated by Josephine Sutton, Community Chest, the Dreiser Trust, and fundraising events coordinated by the home.

 Ticket to chicken dinner for Fannie Wall Home Benefit-1944 -African American Museum & Library at Oakland (Oakland, Calif.)